UOCecalero/DXCTest/README.md

-# DXCTest
+# Doonamis branch
-Test for DXC
+Test for Doonamis

+Persitency with Core Data